waltsheppard/authapp1/README.md

 - **`AmplifyAlreadyConfiguredException`**: Safe to ignore; the app protects against double configuration.
 - **Biometric sign-in fails**: Check that `local_auth` is correctly configured per platform and that the device supports biometrics.
 - **Widgets tests failing**: Update or remove the default `widget_test.dart`; it still references the counter template.
+- **`NotAuthorizedException: attempted to write unauthorized attribute`**: Confirm the Cognito app client allows read/write access to `custom:title` and `custom:organization`, then run `amplify pull` so local configs stay in sync.

 - **Styling tweaks**: Update `lib/theme/app_theme.dart` for shared colors, typography, and spacing.
 Auth screens reuse `AuthScaffold` (`lib/theme/layout/auth_layout.dart`) so downstream apps can swap themes without rewriting forms.
 - **CI/CD templates**: Use the provided workflows: